Netflix/lemur/docs/quickstart/index.rst

 What's Next?
 ------------

-The above gets you going, but for production there are several different security considerations to take into account, remember Lemur is handling sensitive data and security is imperative.
+Get familiar with how Lemur works by reviewing the :doc:`../guide/index`.
+When you're ready see :doc:`../production/index` for more details on how to configure Lemur for production.

-See :doc:`../production/index` for more details on how to configure Lemur for production.
+Remember the above just gets you going, but for production there are several different security considerations to take into account, remember Lemur is handling sensitive data and security is imperative.